pakal/django-compat-patcher/README.rst

     *Compatibility Matters*

-DCP is a "magic" package which adds backward/forward compatibility patches to Django, so that your app ecosystem doesn't get broken by trivial changes made to the core of the framework.
+DCP is a companion application which adds backward/forward compatibility patches to Django, so that your app ecosystem doesn't get broken by trivial changes made to the core of the framework.
+You can thus mix bleeding-edge applications with others that are still stuck at much older Django versions.

-It injects compatibility shims like function/attribute aliases, restores data structures which were replaced by stdlib ones, extends the behaviour of callables (eg. referring to a view by object, by name, or by dotted path), and can even preserve deprecated module as "import aliases" (ex. keep importing from "django.contrib.comments" instead of the now external "django_comments").

-This allows to you upgrade your dependencies one at a time, to fork/patch them when you have a proper opportunity, and most importantly to not get stuck, when deadlines are tight and your dependencies suddenly have conflicting requirements.
-DCP will however not provide patches for changes related to security (permissions, html escaping, cookie parameters...), because of the risks involved.
-Also, changes that only impact project-level code (eg. *settings* module) will often not get patches, since it's easier and cleaner to simply update your project code.

-Technically, DCP manages a set of "fixers", small utilities which advertise the change that they make, the versions of Django that they support, and which monkey-patch the Django framework on demand.
-By applying these fixers in a proper order (sometimes before, sometimes after django.setup()), DCP can work around multiple breaking changes which target the same part of the code (eg. a tag library being added and then removed).
+To know more about the whole concept of Compat Patchers, see the documentation of the underlying `Compat Patcher Core <https://compat-patcher-core.readthedocs.io/en/latest/index.html>`_.

 Note that DCP is aimed at project maintainers.
 If you are developing a reusable Django application, you can't expect all your users to integrate DCP as well.
 In this case, to support a wide range of Django versions, you should rather use a toolkit like `Django-compat <https://github.com/arteria/django-compat>`_.
 You may think of DCP as a "runtime 2to3 for Django', whereas Django-Compat is rather a "*six* module for Django".

-Feel free to contribute new fixers, for backwards or forwards compatibility, depending on the compatibility troubles you encounter on your projects (see `CONTRIBUTE.rst`)
+Feel free to contribute new fixers, for backwards or forwards compatibility, depending on the compatibility troubles you encounter on your own projects.
+See `docs/django_deprecation_timeline_notes.rst` for a list of breaking changes in Django history, and their current status in DCP.

-How to install
+How to setup
 ==================

-Django-compat-patcher is currently tested on python2.7/3.4/3.5/3.6/3.7, with Django versions 1.8/1.9/1.10/1.11/2.0/2.1/2.2, where these combinations make sense (eg. Django2+ dropped support for Python2).
+Django-compat-patcher is currently tested on python2.7/3.4/3.5/3.6/3.7, with Django versions 1.8/1.9/1.10/1.11/2.0/2.1/2.2, where these combinations make sense (e.g. Django2+ dropped support for Python2).

 Add :code:`django-compat-patcher` to your pip requirements, install it, and then activate it with::